CFHS code : BE87

 John was the fourth of Samuel and Elizabeth Smyth’s five children.
 He was baptised at St Benet’s church on 20th June 1839.
 He was living with his mother in 1851.
 He died aged 24 years old in 1863.

 Sarah was the youngest of Samuel and Elizabeth Smyth’s five children.
-She lived with her mother until she died in 1872 when Sarah was 28 years old.
-Sarah ran a confectionery and tabacco shop at 23 Trumpington Street and then married Charles Stevens in 1875.
+She lived with her mother until Elizabeth died when Sarah was 28 years old.
+Sarah married Charles Stevens in 1875.
 They continued to run the business until at least 1881.

 In 1891 the couple were living at 2 Silver Street, where Charles was working as a groom, and Sarah was a lodging house keeper.
 In 1901 they were living on Cambridge Road, Cherry Hinton and Charles was described as a retired butler.
 In 1911 the couple were living at Edendale, on Cherry Hinton Road and Charles was noted as a retired man servant.
 Sarah died in April 1916 at Edendale, aged 73 years old.